rndexe/nowtransmitting/src/exhibits/cluster-17-cases.md

 pritxt: https://www.17cases.com/
 authorname: Blast Theory
 authorbio: >-
-  Blast Theory are known internationally as one of the most adventurous artists’ group using interactive media, creating groundbreaking new forms of performance and interactive art that mixes audiences across the internet, live performance and digital broadcasting.
+  Known internationally as one of the most adventurous artists’ group using interactive media, creating groundbreaking new forms of performance and interactive art that mixes audiences across the internet, live performance and digital broadcasting.
 The group’s work